DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 - [ ] Add Favicon and Logo
 - [X] Mobile view post layout -> Videos does not work in mobile view!!!
 - [ ] Add link for book
-- [ ] Saisonièr color not added in navigation
+- [X] Saisonièr color not added in navigation
+- [ ] Add color for new Category
+- [ ] Workaround for id beginning with number